 - PROFESSIONAL GRADE LAVALIER MICROPHONE.
 Clear voice without noise.
 Produced according to...

 - UNIVERSAL COMPATIBILITY.
-For Android, Cameras, Camcorders, Audio Recorders, Tablets Laptops and...
+For Android, Cameras, Camcorders, Audio Recorders, Tablets, Laptops (some...

 - EXTRA-LONG CORD WITH EXTENSION CORD.
 Our clip-on microphone has 79" (2m) length cord and additional...